JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 # Work environment and test files

-During this course all of you are working on Ubuntu (version 14.04) which is a widely used GNU/Linux distribution.
-The systems boots from a USB stick which offers you to run a live system or to install Ubuntu on your computer.
-We will run the live mode which will not change the system installed on your PC.
-After shutting the live system down and removing the stick everything on the computer will be as before.
+During this course all of you are working on Ubuntu (version 16.04) which is a widely used GNU/Linux distribution.

 To get test data click on the `Dash` button on the top left of your screen, type `terminal` and click on the Terminal icon.
 You will learn